-There are three (3) main valves on the top of the solvent removal system.
-The valves are labeled 1, 2 and 3.
-It is very important these valves are not all closed at the same time.
+There are three (3) main values on the top of the solvent removal system.
+The values are labeled 1, 2 and 3.
+It is very important these values are not all closed at the same time.
 An open path from the gas purification system to the glovebox must always be maintained, otherwise serious damage may occur to the system.

-Pressurised gas hazard Either valve 1 (bypass) or valves 2 and 3 (circulate) bust be opened at all times.
-If all three valves are shut simultaneously, the flex pipes on the system will be damaged and potentially burst.
+DANGER Pressurised gas hazard Either value 1 (bypass) or values 2 and 3 (circulate) must be opened at all times.
+If all three values are shut simultaneously, the flex pipes on the system will be damaged and potentially burst.

-Valve 1

-Valves 2 & 3

-Active Mode

-This is the mode the system will normally be in.
+Valve 1 Valves 2 & 3 Valves j (a) Active Mode This is the mode the system will normally be in.
 This will allow the glovebox environment to circulate through the solvent removal system so it can trap solvent vapor.

-To put the system into Active Mode, valve 1 should already be open.
-Open valves 2 and 3 and close valve 1.
+To put the system into Active Mode, Valve 1 should already be open.
+Open Valves 2 and 3 and close Valve 1.
+Valve 1 Bypass Mode: This mode is only used for maintaining the solvent removal system.

-Valve 1

-Valves 2 & 3

-Bypass Mode:

-This mode is only used for maintaining the solvent removal system.
 The system should only be put in Bypass Mode so that the activated carbon in the solvent removal system can be changed.

-Open valve1 and close valves 2 and 3.

-To put the system back into Active Mode, open valves 2 and 3, then close valve 1.
+Open Valve 1 and close Valves 2 and 3.
+To put the system back into Active Mode, open Valves